9 Black Owned Etsy Art And Jewelry Shops for Ethical Empowerment

 As Martin Luther King Jr. said, “If I cannot do great things, I can do small things in a great way.”

-Now, this list is by no means exhaustive.
+Now, this list is far from exhaustive.
 The best way to discover talent is by continuing the conversation.
 So, let us know if you’ve been supporting any Black owned jewelry or art shops that we should include.

 Or if you’re a Black small business owner yourself.
 Don’t be afraid to toot your own horn so that we can do our part to amplify Black voices.